zopefoundation/grok/martian/src/martian/README.txt

   >>> module_martian = ModuleMartian(filetype_martian)

-Note that directly putting a martian into a ``ModuleMartian`` is typically not recommended - typically you would put in a multi martian (see the examples for multi martians).
+Note that directly putting a martian into a ``ModuleMartian`` is typically not recommended - normally you would put in a multi martian (see the examples for multi martians).
 We can do it here as the only thing we want to grok are functions and other objects are rejected on a name basis.